INFO & FREQUENTLY ASKED QUESTIONS

 Tai Chi – call Steve on 07918 672121

 The Regency Hall in Saundersfoot have so many fabulous weekly clubs and events going on throughout the year.
 Visit the website by clicking here

 Saundersfoot Medical Centre, Westfield Road, Saundersfoot SA69 9JW Call 01834 815115

 For further information, visit the Saundersfoot Medical Centre website by CLICKING HERE

-A great Facebook group page has been set up by Team SaraH to enable holiday lets, B&B’s, hotels and camp sites post up last-minute availability within a 2-3 month window of the date of the advert.
+There’s a great Facebook page that enables holiday lets, B&B’s, hotels and camp sites post up last-minute availability within a 2-3 month window of the date of the advert.